Ratchet & Clank: Full Frontal Assault

 Ratchet & Clank: Full Frontal Assault (known as Ratchet & Clank: QForce in PAL countries and Japan) is a 2012 platform game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
-A spin-off from the Ratchet & Clank series, it was produced in commemoration of the original game's 10th anniversary.
+Part of the Ratchet & Clank series, it was produced in commemoration of the original game's 10th anniversary.
 Like the previous downloadable game in the series, Ratchet & Clank Future: Quest for Booty, it was released on Blu-ray Disc as well as the PlayStation Store.
 The release of the PlayStation Vita version was delayed to May 21, 2013, when it became available for free with the PlayStation 3 version.

 The game received mostly average reviews from critics.
 It was criticised for its short length, lack of a proper story, the new tower defense element, lackluster campaign experience and severe deviations from previous games in the series, with many calling it the worst game in the series.
 However, it did receive praise for its soundtrack, multiplayer mode, and replay value.